Cognitive self-testOpen datasetCC BY 4.0

 Can I retake it?

-Based on reaction-time tests, digit-span tasks, and the Stroop paradigm — three validated measures used in cognitive neuroscience research.
+Based on reaction-time tests, digit-span tasks, and the Stroop paradigm — three validated measures used in cognitive-neuroscience research.
 Not a medical diagnostic.
 Individual results vary with sleep, hydration, stress, and time of day.